parrt/msds501/notes/planning.md

 ## Plan reuse

 When discussing the slice programming pattern, we used 999 as a sentinel value to indicate the end of some rainfall data of interest.
 Let's solve the problem of computing the average rainfall coming from a sensor up to but not including value 999.
-To solve this, we're going to use the second most important strategy for identifying program operations:
+To solve this, we're going to use the second  guideline for identifying program operations:

-*Reduce a new problem to a variation of an existing problem with a known solution.*
+*Reduce or simplify a new problem to a variation of an existing problem with a known solution.*

 This approach is well-known and used by just about every technical discipline (mathematics, physics, engineering, architecture, etc...).
 For example, engineers building a new suspension bridge do not proceed as if such a thing has never been built before.
 It's likely they will take an existing design and tweak it to suit the new situation.

-As an aside, the strategy is often used to poke fun at other disciplines.
+As an aside, this guideline is often used to poke fun at other disciplines.
 For example, from [a collection of physicist jokes](https://www.astro.umd.edu/~avondale/extra/Humor/ScienceHumor/PhysicistJokes.html), here is a one variation:
 > A Physicist and a mathematician are sitting in a faculty lounge.
 Suddenly, the coffee machine catches on fire.
 The physicist grabs a bucket and leap towards the sink, fills the bucket with water and puts out the fire.
 Second day, the same two sit in the same lounge.
 Again, the coffee machine catches on fire.
 This time, the mathematician stands up, gets a bucket, hands the bucket to the physicist, thus *reducing the problem to a previousely solved one*.

 We also use this problem-reduction approach in the programming world.
-For example, the only difference between this new data problem and the previous generic "average some numbers" problem is that we want to ignore some of the data.
+For example, the only difference between this new data problem and the previous generic "average some numbers" problem is that we want to ignore data beyond a certain point in the list.
 It stands to reason that if we tweak our averaging program plan, we can solve this new problem quickly.
 If we take a subset of the original list using the slice pattern:

 <img src=images/slice.png width=210>